unalignedcoder/4chan-picrel/README.md

 4chan-picrel
 ================
 This is a fork of the [4chan-downloader](https://github.com/Exceen/4chan-downloader) script.
-It has all functionality of the original script, but it remembers which files were downloaded in each thread, therefore making montioring thread unnecessary and optional.
+It has all functionality of the original script, but it remembers which files were downloaded in each thread, therefore making continuosly montioring a thread optional.

 ### Download Script ###